AtlasIntelligence/.github/profile/README.md

 ## Guidlines

-- Keep It Stupid Simple!
+- Keep It Simple, Stupid!
 - Follow Clean Code
-- Test if you think it makes sense.
-API Endpoints should have tests.
+- Test if you think it makes sense, usually starting with tests for API Endpoints.
 - Lets build fast & know our stack.
 Let's not be that Hipster Dev that switches its techstack every 3 months.

 ## Infrastructure

-Basically all the infrastructure should be hosted as clound run or cloud function on GCP.
+Basically all the infrastructure should be hosted as Clound Run or Cloud Function on GCP.
 Only stable services with heavy compute workloads can be placed on other infrastructure like Hetzner.

-Services as e.g. APIs should run in cloud run.
+Services as e.g. APIs should run in Cloud Run.
 (Cloud Run Template) coming soon

-Code that reacts to events can be deployed using cloud functions.
+Code that reacts to events can be deployed using Cloud Functions.
 (Cloud Function Template) cooming soon

 In order to deploy infrastrucutre terraform and github-actions shall be used.
 Service related infrastructure should be placed within the service's repository.
 General infrastrucutre in the [gcp-bootstrap repo](https://github.com/AtlasIntelligence/gcp-bootstrap).